Juliet E. McKenna

-Juliet E. McKenna (born 1965) is a British fantasy author with over fifteen epic fantasy novels.
+Juliet E. McKenna (born 1965) is a British fantasy author.
+Her novels mostly form part of series, five series as of 2022.

 Biography

 McKenna was born in Lincolnshire in 1965, and studied Greek and Roman history and literature at St Hilda's College, Oxford.
-After college McKenna had a career in personnel management before a changing to work in book-selling.
+After college McKenna had a career in personnel management before changing to work in book-selling.
 She also fitted in becoming a mother around her writing.
 McKenna is one of the British boom of fantasy writers.

+McKenna also writes historical murder mysteries as 'J. M. Alvey'.

-As well as her various novel series McKenna writes articles and reviews for magazines.
+As well as her various novel series, McKenna writes articles and reviews for magazines.
 She has worked as a judge for various awards such as the Arthur C. Clarke Award in 2013, the 2011 James White Award and the World Fantasy Awards in 2018.
 McKenna is also a contributing editor for the Irish anthology magazine Albedo One.
 In 2013 McKenna was the chair of the British National Science Fiction Convention, EightSquaredCon.